in your browser.

 by 2 for each target hit.
 This is a decent passive talent, as Runic Power is necessary for both DPS and survivability.
 It is reliable, albeit not as strong as

 used correctly.
-This is arguably the best overall choice for beginners, but the healing from
+This is probably the best overall choice for beginners.

 : Grants a new ability that channels on the target, draining health from them and healing yourself.
-With a major buff in Patch 7.1.5, this outperforms other choices in the tier for damage output, and is superior to
+This outperforms other choices in the tier for damage output, and is superior to

 in single target.
-If taken, this should be used lined up with trinkets and procs as possible, but otherwise used immediately on cooldown.
+If taken, this should be used lined up with trinkets and procs when possible, but otherwise used immediately on cooldown.

 : Generates 1 Runic Power per second while standing inside